Saturday, October 6, 2018 from 10:30-5:30

 Preparatory Information for Introductory Workshop:

-Upon registration, we will email you driving directions and packing list.
+Upon registration, we will email you with a confirmation and some preparation information.
 Otherwise, please prepare as you normally would for a hike, including lunch, water bottle, 10 essentials, etc. and dress for the weather!
 Join us today and at any of our Weekend Workshops on themes of survival, wildlife and ethnobotany, and please contact us for carpooling information.